home-assistant/home-assistant.io/source/_integrations/asuswrt.markdown

 - Upload sensor (unit_of_measurement: Gigabyte - *Daily accumulation*)
 - Upload Speed sensor (unit_of_measurement: Mbit/s)
 - Load average sensors (1min, 5min, 15min)
-- Temperature sensors (2ghz, 5ghz, 6ghz, cpu).
-NB: only temperature sensors available on your router will be created
+- Temperature sensors (2 GHz, 5 GHz, 6 GHz, CPU).
+Only temperature sensors available on your router will be created.

-When integration is configured to use Http(s) protocol, also this sensors will be available:
+If the integration is configured to use the http(s) protocol, also the following sensors will be available:

 - CPU usage sensors (percentage for total and single core)
 - Memory usage sensor (percentage)
-- Memory free sensor (unit_of_measurement: Megabyte)
+- Free memory sensor (Megabyte)
-- Memory used sensor (unit_of_measurement: Megabyte)
+- Memory used sensor (Megabyte)
-- Last boot sensor
+- Last boot sensor (Timestamp)
-- Uptime sensor
+- Uptime sensor (Seconds)

 Only `Connected devices sensor` and `Last boot sensor` are created in status **enabled**, all other sensors are created in status **disabled**.
 To use them, simply **enable** on the devices page.